Understanding Data Inequality

 Impacted Stakeholders

-• Social media: Anyone who uses online social media platforms is at risk of data misrepresentation and exploitation.
+• Social media: Anyone who uses online social media platforms is at risk.

-• Web users: Even if you don’t use Facebook, Twitter, TikTok, or other social networking platforms, your data is still collected and tracked by millions of websites through cookies and related advertising scripts.
+• Web users: Even if you don’t use Facebook, Twitter, TikTok, or other social networking platforms, your data is still collected through millions of websites via cookies and related ad tracking scripts.

 Unfortunately, these two groups alone represent billions of people around the world.